ELDAELRA/elda_cmtk/INSTALL.md

 Introduction
 ------------

-The ELDA Crawling Data Management Toolkit ("ELDA-CMTK") is written in [OCaml](http://ocaml.org) 4.03.
+The ELDA Crawling Data Management Toolkit ("ELDA-CMTK") is written in [OCaml](http://ocaml.org) 4.03 and beyond.
 In this document we present all details needed to compile and install the tools on a crawling machine.

 These notes assume a Linux [Debian](https://www.debian.org/)-derived distribution, such as Debian itself (Jessie and beyond), [Ubuntu](http://www.ubuntu.com/), [Mint](https://www.linuxmint.com/), etc, but should be applicable, with minor modifications, to other Linux / UNIX-based distributions as well.